AndreBtt/Computsal-API/README.md

 - **Get players score in a match**
     * HTTP Request : ```GET http://api.com/scores/{matchID}```
     * matchID is the match's ID you want to get information
-    * Return a list object in json format as follow ordered by ascending score order
+    * Return a list object in json format as follow ordered by decreasing score order
         ```
             {
                 "player" {
                     "id":    int,
                     "name":  string,
-                    "team":  string,
+                    "team":  string
                 }
                 "score":         int,
                 "yellowCard":    int,